Bachelor of Music

 Composition and Technology

-The Bachelor of Music Performance in Composition and Technology is intended for undergraduate students who wish to pursue careers in composition, with particular emphasis in the utilization of technology.
+The Bachelor of Music Performance in Composition and Technology is intended for undergraduate students who wish to pursue careers in composition with particular emphasis in the utilization of technology.
 An audition is required.
-Students study the compositional process in a wide range of genres including but not limited to classical music, film/video game scoring, and songwriting, realizing their music primarily through virtual instrument programming and post-production engineering techniques.
-The intended purpose of the program is to prepare students as composers for all musical applications, and as performers who display their technical expertise and musicianship through their skill with technology.
+Students study the compositional process in a wide range of genres including but not limited to modern music, film and television scoring, game scoring, concert and educational music, music for media, songwriting and song production, and other professional and creative fields, realizing their music primarily through virtual instrument technologies and recording studio techniques.
+The intended purpose of the program is to prepare students as composers for a wide range of musical applications.

 The Bachelor of Music Performance (Instrumental, Voice, or Piano) is intended for undergraduate students who wish to prepare for careers as performers of music in which extended study of applied music is required.
 An audition is required.
 The degree focuses on an in-depth study of music performance, the technical mechanics of music, music in historical perspective, pedagogical techniques and literature appropriate to their area.
 Students learn collaborative interaction, study music of a variety of cultures and genres, develop the ability to communicate as music pedagogues and performers, and achieve an extraordinarily high standard of performance and technical skill.